maxim2266/str/README.md

 ### Safety

+The `str` structure should be treated as opaque (i.e., do not attempt to directly access or modify the fields in this structure).

 As already mentioned, C language offers no help in preventing mistakes like direct assignment to an owning object, but at least some types of mistakes can be eliminated via careful API design.
 For example, in this library all functions producing a new owning string do not simply